 When people are brought low by disability, activities like these can be the thing that throws them a lifeline to a new purpose in life.
 If you have a child with disabilities, encourage them to try new things and seek out organizations that cater to the disabled for assistance.

-New Birthing Simulator Can Train Doctors For High-Risk Birth Scenarios
+New Birthing Simulator Can Train Doctors for High-Risk Birth Scenarios

 Victoria has been designed to replicate serious issues like breech births, umbilical cord strangulation, shoulder dystocia, and other mechanical problems that can cause serious damage to the mother or the baby.
 The “mother” can also simulate pulse, blood pressure, eye movement, and other indicators that can tell doctors if a mother is in distress.
 The baby also has similar features.

-With this “high-fidelity” tool, the hospital hopes reduce the chances of a birth trauma during birth.
+With this “high-fidelity” tool, the hospital hopes to reduce the chances of a birth trauma during birth.
 We hope that these kinds of simulators become more common in hospitals so that fewer babies suffer injuries from inexperienced doctors.

 A 31-year-old man has successfully qualified to fight in his first amateur fight despite being born with quadriplegic cerebral palsy.
 The CBC reports on his achievement.